 Acoustic of cetaceans

-Acoustic is a science that Moidjio has embraced since the early stage of it creation.
+Acoustic is a science that Moidjio, led by Benjamin, has embraced since the early stage of it creation.
 These animals can be very vocal and exploit the water properties to emit a variety of sounds that will suit their needs for navigation, hunting, communicating, interacting with each others, singing !
 We started our first recordings with hand made hydrophones aiming to collect the middle low frequency songs of Humpback whales and it was really challenging to get good affordable material.
 Time going, we had the chance to have hands on more performant hydrophones and recorders, allowing us to visualise higher spectrum of frequencies.

 Humpback whale, Comoros 2018